Soft Language Prompts for Language Transfer: Conclusion

 \section{Conclusion}

-Our study provides a comprehensive evaluation of various configurations of adapters and soft prompts for cross-lingual transfer in low-resource languages.
+Our study provides a comprehensive evaluation of various configurations of adapters and soft prompts for cross-lingual transfer in mid- and low-resource languages.
 With the systematic evaluation of task adapters, soft task prompts, and combinations of language and task representations, we identified configurations that positively affect LLM's performance across different tasks and languages.
-Our findings demonstrated that the combination of soft language prompts and task adapters emerged as an effective alternative for transferring knowledge from high-resource to low-resource languages and within linguistically similar languages, such as Czech and Slovak.
+Our findings demonstrated that the combination of soft language prompts and task adapters emerged as an effective alternative for transferring knowledge between languages.
 Furthermore, our findings provide valuable insights for the utilization of a combination of PEFT methods for cross-lingual transfer, while highlighting the need to incorporate language-specific knowledge.